unifiedstreaming/cmaf-ingest-demo/README.md

 Which will create a Docker image called cmaf-ingest-image with the ingest source compiled and test files for ingest.

+## Test content

+CMAF Test files were encoded using FFmpeg and packaged using mp4 split, 0,96 segments are used, 48 khz audio and 25 hz video is used.
+Timed text based on fragmented webvtt is included.

 ## Usage